cased/sandboxes/README.md

 from sandboxes import Sandbox

 async def main():
-    # Create a sandbox that persists for multiple operations
     async with Sandbox.create() as sandbox:
         # Install dependencies
         await sandbox.execute("pip install numpy pandas")